l4rm4nd/Requestbin/README.md

 `$ git clone https://github.com/l4rm4nd/Requestbin`

+- You may modify the ``docker-compose.yml`` to specify your docker networks
+- You may modify the ``requestbin/config.py`` to specify a new SESSION_SECRET_KEY

-Go into the project directory and then build and start the containers
+Go into the project directory and build + start the containers!

 ```
 $ sudo docker-compose build